dowdian/Dowdian.DNN.VaultApi/README.md

     ![Module Install Step 3](./ReadMeImages/dnn-step-13.3.png)

 You made it!!!
 We're all done!
 Now you should be all set to use the API to Create, Read, Update, and Delete secrets both locally in a web.config file in your Azure Key Vault. 🎉

+If you ready to jump right into the code, rebuild the application in debug mode and attach the debugger to the IIS process.
+You can set breakpoints in the code to see how it works.

 ## Using the API {#use}
 1. First, you'll need to make one more change to your web.config file.
 Add the following app settings to the `<appSettings>` section: